kamialie/education/README.md

 [raising exceptions](https://docs.python.org/3/tutorial/errors.html#raising-exceptions)

-Python prodives `unittest` module with classes and methods to provide necessary functionality.
+Python provides `unittest` module with classes and methods to provide necessary functionality.
 For example, `TestCase` class.
 To use it create you own class and inherit from `TestCase`.
 Any method that is prefixed with `test_` will be recognized with testing framework.

-[assert](https://docs.python.org/2/reference/simple_stmts.html#the-assert-statement) keywork raises an error with a message, when condition evaluates to false:
+[assert](https://docs.python.org/2/reference/simple_stmts.html#the-assert-statement) keyword raises an error with a message, when condition evaluates to false:
 ```python
 assert type(parameter) == str, 'descriptive message"
 ```